TABLETOP EXERCISE

 OBSERVER NOTES

-Notes are created by the RedLegg Observer, paying particular attention to how the proceedings highlight communication gaps within Participant areas or other departments with which they most frequently interact.
+Notes are created by the RedLegg Observer, paying particular attention to how the proceedings highlight communication gaps within participant areas or departments with which they most frequently interact.

 HOT WASH SESSION

-A Hot Wash takes place immediately after the tabletop exercise, allowing Participants to provide the initial feedback while details are still fresh in their minds.
+A Hot Wash takes place immediately after the tabletop exercise, allowing participants to provide the initial feedback while details are still fresh in their minds.
 Participants also perform a self-assessment and discuss the positive outcomes and areas for improvement.
-Data Collectors receive immediate feedback, as well as the opportunity for self-assessment and discussion surrounding the major issues and outcomes of the exercise.
-The Hot Wash also allows Data Collectors to ask for needed clarifications and any missing information.
+Data Collectors receive immediate feedback from the self-assessment and from the discussion surrounding the major issues and outcomes of the exercise.
+The Hot Wash also allows Data Collectors to request any subsequent clarifications or to inquire about any missing information.

 LESSONS LEARNED SESSION